UMiamiLibraries/alma-delete-course-api/README.md

 # alma-delete-course-api

-Python script to delete courses in Alma that dont have reading lists. accepts 1 parameter of blackboard term code (ex.
-20171) for spring 2017).
+Python script to delete courses in Alma that dont have reading lists.

 ## delete_courses.py
-the main file. run this, passing in an argument such as "delete_courses.py 20171" and it will delete courses with the course term of 20171 that don't have reading lists.
-Pulls all courses, searches each course for ones with reading lists, and deletes the ones that don't have a reading list.
+the main file. run this as such: "delete_courses.py", or with a course term argument such as "delete_courses.py 20171" and it will delete courses that don't have reading lists.
+Pulls all courses (or courses based on the course term argument), searches each course individually to see if it has a reading list, and deletes the ones that don't have a reading list.

 ### required packages
-1. requests
+1. requests (necessary to make the API calls)
-2. lxml
+2. lxml (necessary for parsing the returned xml objects)

 ### notes
+replace the api key with the key you created in the developer network. recommended testing with a sandbox key first, then production.

 the course term (ex.
-20171) is specific to UM and should be removed for other institutions.
+20171) is optional when running, and is specific to UM and should be modified for other institutions.

 query search (q) did not work at the time I created this, but it might work in the future.